mavzerburak0/100-days-of-code/log.md

 **Thoughts:** Focusing on and implementing small improvements everyday really helps me learn the details of JS.
 I will wrap this project up soon but it definitely will be a reference point for many other projects to come.

 **Link to work:** None

+### Day 52: March 11, 2021

+**Today's Progress**:

+* Fix minor bugs in To-Do list app

+**Thoughts:** People are right when they say most of coding is debugging and reading other people's code.
+However, I quite enjoy the process of finding and fixing minor mistakes I made, the sloppy code I have written.
+It is really satisfying to write one line of code that does exactly the same thing as its predecessor of ten lines.
+Makes the code more elegant.

+**Link to work:** None